Use this worksheet to figure out how much money you have coming in, how much you have going out, and the difference between the two.

 Financial obligations you pay each month but tend to fluctuate or can be reduced.
 Examples include groceries, cell phone plan, gas, utilities.

 These are expenses like activities, hobbies, and vacations.
-Examples could include dining out, movie tickets, or a summer trip to the beach.
+Examples could include dining out, movie tickets, or a concert.

 Complete the right column of the worksheet to set spending and savings targets for the future.